natario1/CameraView/README.md

 ## Roadmap

-This are things that need to be done, off the top of my head:
+These are things that need to be done, off the top of my head:

 - [ ] fix CropOutput class presumably not working on rotated pictures
 - [ ] test video and 'frame' capture behavior, I expect some bugs there
 - [ ] simple APIs to draw grid lines
-- [ ] replace setCameraListener() with addCameraListener()
+- [x] replace setCameraListener() with addCameraListener()
 - [ ] add a `sizingMethod` API to choose the capture size?
 Could be `max`, `4:3`, `16:9`...
 Right now it's `max`
 - [ ] pinch to zoom support
 - [ ] exposure correction APIs